SummaryRead the full fact sheet

 Shingles can affect any part of the body, including the face.
 Classically, the rash caused by shingles often takes the shape of a belt from the midline on one side of the body.
 The rash forms its characteristic pattern because the virus works down the nerves that branch out from the spinal cord.
 The chest and lumbar region are most commonly affected.

 The rash usually lasts about 10 to 15 days.
 During that time, a scaly crust might appear.
 Once the attack is over, the skin usually returns to normal, but there can be some scarring or a secondary bacterial infection in severe cases.

 How shingles is spread to a person who has not had chickenpox disease or vaccinations

-Shingles can be spread when a person comes into contact with fluid contained in the blisters.
+Shingles can be spread when a person comes into contact with fluid contained in the rash blisters.
 The virus can be spread by direct contact with the lesions or by touching any dressings, sheets or clothes soiled with discharge from the spots.
 This can cause chickenpox disease in people who have never had chickenpox disease or vaccination.

 Shingles, chickenpox and pregnancy

 An attack of shingles during will not harm the unborn baby.
 The mother is already carrying the varicella zoster virus before developing shingles and there is no increase in the risk of passing it on to the foetus if shingles develops.
 However, an attack of chickenpox during pregnancy can be serious and requires urgent medical attention.